-Medicine is today a highly specialised science, advanced by costly laboratory research published in esteemed scientific journals, following strict criteria for scientific evidence.
+Medicine is today a highly specialized science, advanced by costly laboratory research published in esteemed scientific journals, following strict criteria for scientific evidence.

 Meanwhile, unorthodox or alternative medicine thrives on divergent theories, which are more or less in conflict with orthodox medicine.